Determining the viscosity of the Navier-Stokes equations from observations of finitely many modes: Conclusions

 \section{Conclusions}

 We extended the definition of the determining map to include viscosity as a variable.
 We then studied the inverse problem of determining the viscosity from the velocity data using the determining map, and found conditions for the well-posedness of the inverse problem, as well as conditions for the regularity of the inverse mapping, and defined an iterative algorithm for obtaining its solution.
+In future work, we plan to compare this algorithm with gradient based solvers applied to Problem~\ref{pbl:main-optimization}, leveraging the recent sensitivity results in \cite{Carlson_Larios_2021} for the analysis.

 One consequence of our results is that, on the attractor, viscosity is determined, just like all higher modes, from the low modes only.
 Therefore, we have extended the concept of determining modes to include a parameter of the equation as being determined from finitely many low modes.
 This also has consequences for how different attractors (indexed by the viscosity) can intersect, as no two solutions on the attractor can overlap for any interval of time without the viscosities and solutions being identical